Office of Student Financial Aid (OSFA)

 Financial Aid Disbursement

 Financial Aid Disbursement: Financial aid (except work-study) is paid in two disbursements if the award is for the academic year (fall and winter semesters).
 Half of the award is paid in the fall semester and half is paid in the winter semester.
-One-semester loans have one disbursement.

-Work-Study Payments: Work-study earnings are paid biweekly in the form of a paycheck.
+Federal Work-Study Payments: Work-study earnings are paid biweekly in the form of a paycheck.
 The department in which the student is employed submits a record of the hours worked to the Payroll Office, and the Payroll Office authorizes payments.